Case Studies

 I have created a new three year business forecast providing flexibility around various market demands.
 This will enable the business to work out various market scenarios with relating financial output for each.
 In addition the business forecast contained a detailed thirteen week / monthly cash flow template for the business so that they can continue collecting data by themselves.

-I have trained the finance team to update and manage the new management reporting pack and forecasts going forward, although they will have my continued CFO support as I check in each month end on a on-going retainer basis.
+I have trained the finance team to update and manage the new management reporting pack and forecasts going forward, although they will have my continued CFO support as I check in each month end on an on-going retainer basis.

 Together we will be able to discuss the next steps for this business.